tekwani0495/Skylark-Assignment/README.md

 Just download the .python file and run it.

-If you need to test it, download software_dev as well, as it contains the test files.
+To test it, download software_dev as well, as it contains the test files.